fabiocmad/ci-project-4/README.md

 ![Lighthouse](https://github.com/fabiocmad/ci-project-4/blob/main/media/lighthouse.PNG)

 ### Manual Testing
-- Needs to be implemented in future feature updates and bug fixes on following deployments.
+- Unit testing needs to be implemented in future feature updates on following deployments.
-- At the moment, manual testing was done and the following was the outcome
+- At the moment, manual testing was done and the following was the outcome, with no issues.

 Testing - User Experience | Result
 ------------ | -------------